-- SFTP (SSH FTP) – using SSH to carry FTP transfer.
-Commands are very similar to FTP, but it is implemented under SSH protocol.
+- SFTP (SSH FTP) — FTP functions in SSH.
+Commands are very similar to FTP, but it is actually implemented under SSH protocol rather than original FTP.
 The transfer is encrypted just as other SSH applications.

-- FTPS (FTP Secure) – FTP over SSL or TLS.
-Basically it is still FTP, but utilizes TLS/SSL for better safty.
+- FTPS (FTP Secure) — FTP over SSL or TLS.
+Basically it is still FTP, but utilizes TLS/SSL for security.
 Login/data can be either or both encrypted.